More on – Is Drug Addiction a Disease?

 Addiction is a condition characterized by repeated, compulsive seeking and use of drugs, alcohol or other similar substances despite adverse social, mental and physical consequences.
 It is usually accompanied by psychological and physical dependence on the abused substance and the appearance of withdrawal symptoms when the addictive substance is rapidly decreased or terminated.

-Before you commit to any drug recovery philosophy, talk to a Narconon intake counselor and learn the rest of the Narconon story.
-This may be the one and only rehabilitation program you or your loved one will ever need.
-Call today to get accurate, science-based information you can use to make your decision.
+Before you commit to any drug recovery philosophy, talk to a Narconon intake counselor and learn more about this program.
+It may be the one and only rehabilitation program you or your loved one will ever need.